FHPythonUtils/TStickers/documentation/reference/tstickers/convert.md

 ----
  - `swd` *Path* - the sticker working directory (downloads/packName)
  - `threads` *int, optional* - number of threads to pass to ThreadPoolExecutor.
 Defaults to number of cores/ logical processors.
  - `frameSkip` *int, optional* - skip n number of frames in the interest of optimisation with a quality trade-off.
 Defaults to 1.
  - `scale` *float, optional* - upscale/ downscale the images produced.
 Intended for optimisation with a quality trade-off.
 Defaults to 1.
+ - `backend` *Backend* - The backend to use for conversion.
+Defaults to Backend.UNDEFINED, allowing the system to determine the appropriate library to use.

 #### Returns